What You Should Know About Mung Beans for Hair GrowthWhat You Should Know About Mung Beans for Hair Growth

 Eating mung beans is undoubtedly good for you, but you could also apply topical formulas made using the clever little pulse to start seeing results quickly.
 In fact, the results are so impressive that VEGAMOUR made mung beans the star ingredient in many of its highly-rated products.

-Both the GRO Hair Serum and GRO+ Advanced Hair Serum contain mung beans — because why use a chemical-laden formula when you can take an effective natural approach to healthy hair?
+Both the GRO Hair Serum and GRO+ Advanced Hair Serum contain mung beans.

 If you're looking for something to boost the look of your hair, either hair serum formula could be just what you need.
-In as little as four months, subjects saw an increase in the appearance of hair density by up to 52% and a reduction in signs of shedding by up to 76%.
-Plus, many serums made to reduce the look of thinning hair can make the roots feel and look greasy — especially if they're being applied twice a day.
+Many serums made to reduce the look of thinning hair can make the roots feel and look greasy — especially if they're being applied twice a day.
 VEGAMOUR serums never do that.
 The lightweight blend smooths onto the scalp with just a hint of a scent.
-Plus, the clinically-tested, plant-based formula is formulated without toxins and chemicals so you'll never experience harmful side effects.

 Other VEGAMOUR Products Featuring Mung Beans